-- (a) Fixed remuneration represents amounts actually paid to executives during FY22 and includes base salary, nonmonetary benefits and superannuation. - (b) Due to the disciplined response to everchanging market conditions throughout FY22 and successful execution of key business activities, the Managing Director and other executives met the gateway hurdles and were eligible for STI payments (both financial and personal goals).
-Short term bonus is inclusive of the retention bonus scheme paid during FY22 as disclosed in Section 6.1.1 for Mr Richard Thornton, Mr Alex Larson, Mr Craig Norwell and Ms Caroline Sunaryo. - (c) The performance hurdles for the FY19 LTI grant were tested during FY22 and 0% vested; refer section 7.2.1 Performance Rights.
-Excludes the value of any unvested LTI grants expensed or reversed during FY22. - (d) Mr Richard Thornton's was Executive Director and Company Secretary to 3 June 2022, and Non-Executive Director from 3 June 2022.
+1 Fixed remuneration represents amounts actually paid to executives during FY22 and includes base salary, non-monetary benefits and superannuation.

+2 Due to the disciplined response to everchanging market conditions throughout FY22 and successful execution of key business activities, the Managing Director and other executives met the gateway hurdles and were eligible for STI payments (both financial and personal goals).
+Short term bonus is inclusive of the retention bonus scheme paid during FY22 as disclosed in section 6.1.1 for Mr Richard Thornton, Mr Alex Larson, Mr Craig Norwell and Ms Caroline Sunaryo.

+3 The performance hurdles for the FY19 LTI grant were tested during FY22 and 0% vested; refer section 7.2.1 Performance Rights.
+Excludes the value of any unvested LTI grants expensed or reversed during FY22.

+4 Mr Richard Thornton was Executive Director and Company Secretary to 3 June 2022, and Non-Executive Director from 3 June 2022.
 All performance based remuneration relates to the period to 3 June 2022.
-Refer to Note 1 to Table 1 of Section 2 for details. - (e) For details of Mr Urs Meyerhans' remuneration arrangements as Managing Director from 1 July 2021 refer to section 8.1
+Refer to Note 1 to Table 1 of Section 2 for details.

+5 For details of Mr Urs Meyerhans' remuneration arrangements as Managing Director from 1 July 2021 refer to section 8.1.

-7.2 Share based payments
+7.2 SHARE BASED PAYMENTS